-Cat Heifner enters her seventh season as the associate head coach and ninth season as part of the Aggie coaching staff in 2012.
-Heifner's primary focus is to continue building the Aggies' record-setting offense, recruiting and assisting in all aspects of the program.
+Cat Heifner enters her ninth season as the associate head coach and 11th season as part of the Aggie coaching staff.
+Heifner’s primary focus is to continue building the Aggies’ record-setting offense, recruiting and assisting in all aspects of the program.

-Primarily in charge of hitting, Heifner's athletes have rewritten the NM State record books during her eight seasons with the program.
+Primarily in charge of hitting, Heifner’s athletes have rewritten the NM State record books during her 1o seasons with the program.
 The amount of records changed in her tenure is supported by the plethora of athletes now in the Aggie offensive record books.